How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

 - Third letter – another long-winded explanation with yet another long-winded new form to complete.

 It feels as if this department does not want to give me the information – probably wants me to go away and crawl under a rock, in a dark place somewhere.

 I’ve been sending letters for the past 8 months.

 Following 4 letters to Border Force (still waiting on a last response); 3 letters to SARU; and still no joy in removing the flag (Notification) from my passport or myself, I’m going to keep trying.

 Apart from clearing my name, the reason for being so tenacious is that I can be detained again at any time entering the UK or even during a transit.
 No one in Border Force or Home Office can confirm that this will not happen again.

 What the procedure does not cover or deter is the manner in which someone that is detained is treated.
 Border Force advised that it reviewed its procedure of my case.
-I have no problem with the procedure but the problem I do have is the rude and gruff handling from the first and second Border Force officers; and of course, my detainment.
+I have no problem with the procedure, but the problem I do have is the rude and gruff handling from the first and second Border Force officers – and of course, my 6-hour detainment.

-Home Office also tries to exhaust an applicant in the hope that the person goes away…forever.
+Home Office also tries to exhaust an applicant in the hope that the person goes away forever.

 Apart from travel in the UK, this little episode hasn’t dampened my travel desires.